top of page

 "I need guidance, not panic."

-A short journaling session, one deep breath, or 60 seconds alone in a quiet space makes a difference.
+A short journaling session, a deep breath, or a minute alone in a quiet space can make a significant difference.

 Somebody Told Me: Why This Phrase Can Wreck a Relationship